Victor Y. Wang

 Notes on zeta ratio stabilization, 24 pages.
 This extends a breakthrough of Bergström–Diaconu–Petersen–Westerland and Miller–Patzt–Petersen–Randal-Williams from moments to ratios.
 We also give a general axiomatization of the argument.
 The appendix discusses some other geometric families one might want to look at.

-Sums of cubes and the Ratios Conjectures, 61 pages, to be split further for practical reasons; the first part, Zeta statistics at the square-root barrier for cubes (49 pages), has been submitted and is available upon request.
+Sums of cubes and the Ratios Conjectures, 61 pages, to be split further for practical reasons; the first part, Zeta statistics at the square-root barrier for cubes (46 pages), is available here.
 This uses harmonic analysis, algebraic geometry, and mean-value predictions of Random Matrix Theory type, over the complement of a dual variety, to conditionally establish a square-root level randomness-structure dichotomy conjecture of Hooley, Manin, et al.

-Special cubic zeros and the dual variety, 30 pages, submitted.
+Special cubic zeros and the dual variety, J. Lond.
+Math.
+Soc.
+(2) 110 (2024), no. 3, Paper No. e12975, 35 pages.
 This uses algebraic geometry and harmonic analysis over a dual variety to detect in the delta method a square-root level "structured" term in an asymptotic dichotomy conjecture of Hooley, Manin, et al. concerning rational points on a cubic fourfold.

 Prime Hasse principles via Diophantine second moments, 22 pages, accepted to JAMR.
 In the setting of sums of three cubes, this crystallizes some insights of Ghosh, Sarnak, and Diaconu, and pushes them to some natural limits (in the absence of higher-than-second moments).
 This paper uses Poisson summation, many local calculations, positivity, and the Selberg upper-bound sieve.